Magnolia Park Town Center: History

 The mall took a serious hit in 2000, when Montgomery Ward filed for Chapter 11 Bankruptcy, and closed all stores.
 Dillard's announced the closure of their location at the mall, which by this time had converted one of its floors to a Clearance Center, in January 2003.
 2004 would see the closure of Proffitt's and relocation of Williams-Sonoma to the nearby Haywood Mall, leaving Oshman's SuperSports USA as the only remaining major tenant.
 By 2005, Oshman's had been converted to Sports Authority.
 The mall was sold to Canyon Gulfside Greenville LLC, a group of Gulfside Development Co. principals and other investors, in December 2005 from previous owners DRA Advisors Inc. While the company had not finalized its plans, one of the principals, Jackson Ward, told The Greenville News that "It will slowly be wound down and demolished, more than likely, or a portion of it will be demolished.".
+In 2005, The Shops at Greenridge, a large shopping center similar to the future Magnolia Park, opened next to the mall.

 In April 2006, initial redevelopment plans were announced, with the mall being entirely demolished, save for the thriving Hollywood 20-screen theater, for new retail with tenants including Rooms To Go, Costco, and Sports Authority.
 The addition of offices and housing, to create a mixed use development, were discussed, but not confirmed at this time.
 In May, the redeveloped property was named Magnolia Park Town Center, and was to include a 250,000 sq ft company headquarters in addition to the previously announced tenants and 15-20 additional stores, with a planned opening date of Spring 2008.
 Demolition would begin in 2007, starting with the former Dillard's and eventually progressing to the former Proffitt's, as well as the attached mall structure.
 Costco would begin work around the same time, opening by 2008.
 However, the rest of the plans stalled due to the Great Recession, and Menin Development, the new owners of the partially-demolished mall, sat on the undeveloped property until plans picked back up in 2011.

 In early 2013, outdoor retail chain Cabela's announced they would be opening a new store on the site.
 The center was sold by Menin Development to MetLife Core Property Fund in 2014, for more than $155 million.
 Dave & Buster's opened on November 17, 2014.
-As of March 2020, major tenants of the center include Golf Galaxy (formerly Golfsmith), Urban Air (formerly Toys "R" Us/Babies R Us), Nordstrom Rack, Cabela's, Regal Cinemas, and Dave & Buster's.
+As of August 2024, major tenants of the center include Golf Galaxy (formerly Golfsmith), Urban Air (formerly Toys "R" Us/Babies R Us), Nordstrom Rack, Bass Pro Shops, Regal Cinemas, and Dave & Buster's.